Frequently Asked Questions

 In Match & Find you can override the default language, as explained in the Match & Find User Guide.

 Note that you need to set the language explicitly to use languages not fully supported by the device (e.g. for Albanian, Bulgarian, Luxembourgish, Hindi (prior to iOS 8) and Welsh in Special Words).

 If you change the device's language on iOS, you may end up with multiple keyboard layouts: you can delete any you don't want in the Settings app (under General > Keyboard).

 Can I change the font in the app or make it use capital letters?

 In Special Words and in Special Stories, you can use our “Special Letters” font (the default) or either of the two OpenDyslexic fonts included in the app.
 On Apple devices, you can also select any font installed on the device.
 You change the font from the app's settings.
 In Special Stories, you can also change the font size.

-In Special Words, and all of the Touch Apps except Touch-Numbers, there is a “Capital Letters” setting.
+In Special Words, there is a “Capital Letters” setting.
 If you turn this on, the written words associated with the cards will be displayed in CAPITAL LETTERS.

 My child has impaired hearing, how can I make the sound louder?

 The built-in speaker in most mobile devices isn't very loud.
 We recommend connecting your device to a pair of portable speakers - there are many models available, some are sold on the Apple Store.
 Beware speakers only costing around £10 - you may be disappointed by the volume and sound quality - we suggest trying or reading reviews before buying.

 Alternatively, we find connecting to a Hi-Fi system works well - you would typically need a cable with a 3.5mm (1/8") stereo jack plug at one end and 2 phono plugs at the other end.